Clough Oughter Castle Ruin, Lough Oughter, Co Cavan_No TV Usage

 What to See & Do

-• Photography – The tower’s reflection at sunrise or sunset creates a picture‑perfect scene that draws photographers from around the world.
+• Photography – The circular keep’s reflection at sunrise or sunset creates a picture‑perfect scene, especially with swans, great crested grebes and otters in the foreground.

 Killykeen Forest Park, Co Cavan_Find your trail